Applications for Fall 2024 entry are due on 1 April 2024.

-IMPORTANT: Your file will not be circulated for evaluation unless all of the required components are received by the application deadline.
-You should submit your application materials in advance of the deadline and check with the Department staff about the status of your materials to be sure that your application is complete.
+5. Your application will not be circulated for evaluation unless all of the required components are received by the application deadline.
+You should submit your application well in advance of the deadline and check with the Department staff about the status of your materials to be sure that your application is complete.
 Once submitted, all application materials become property of the Department and cannot be returned to you or forwarded elsewhere.

-Postal correspondence should be mailed to: Biology Graduate Program Adviser, Department of Biological Science (MH-282), California State University Fullerton, 800 N. State College Avenue, Fullerton, CA 92834 USA.
+Postal correspondence can be mailed to: Biology Graduate Program Adviser, Department of Biological Science (MH-205), California State University Fullerton, 800 N. State College Avenue, Fullerton, CA 92834 USA.

 Program Evaluation Process

-1. When an application is complete, it is sent to 3 faculty members for evaluation (these would normally be the faculty members you identified as prospective advisers on your application, but the Biology Graduate Adviser may also circulate it to other faculty members with similar interests).
+1. When an application is complete, it is sent to 3 faculty members for evaluation (these are usually the faculty members you identified as prospective advisers on your application, but the Biology Graduate Adviser may also circulate it to other faculty members with similar interests).

-2. When all 3 evaluations are received, the Graduate Adviser reviews the evaluations and the application and makes a decision whether to admit the applicant or not.
-Applications may be rejected because they are incomplete, because the applicant fails to meet departmental or University admission criteria, or because no faculty member agreed to accept the applicant into his/her lab.
+2. When all 3 evaluations are received, the Graduate Adviser reviews the evaluations and the application and makes a decision whether to admit the applicant into the program or not.
+Applications may be rejected because they are incomplete, because the applicant fails to meet program or University admission criteria, or because no faculty member agreed to accept the applicant into their lab.

-3. Applicants are notified of the final decision by email and follow-up letter as soon as possible.
+3. Applicants are notified of the program decision by email and follow-up letter as soon as possible.
 We aim to make all decisions by early December (spring entry) and early May (fall entry).
 Applicants who have been admitted and who expressed an interest in working as a teaching associate or graduate assistant will be sent a separate application form.